TsangLabCSEI/Nicaragua_SingleCell/README.md

 ## Data Analysis Instructions for Reproducibility

+Below are pointers to scripts to reproduce figures and respective pre-processing steps.
+Each analysis below the following captions can be reproduced independently based on provided intermediate results in the zenodo repository.
+Raw data processing can not be reproduced as we are unable to share this data, nevertheless we share the scripts how the analysis was carried out.

 ### Pre-processing: Pseudobulk Generation from Single Cell Data
 -> **Data:** Download single cell RDS object from Zenodo: "NICAall_combined_manual_labeled_cleaned_final.rds" \
 -> **Code to run:** pseudobulk_processing/export_pseudobulk.R